Colin Trevorrow exits as director of 'Star Wars: Episode IX'

 Colin Trevorrow is no longer directing the next chapter of the Skywalker saga.

-The "Jurassic World" director has left as director of "Star Wars: Episode IX," Disney and Lucasfilm said on Tuesday in a statement published to the Star Wars website.
+The "Jurassic World" director has left the helm of "Star Wars: Episode IX," Disney and Lucasfilm said on Tuesday in a statement published to the Star Wars website.

 "Lucasfilm and Colin Trevorrow have mutually chosen to part ways on 'Star Wars: Episode IX,'" the statement read.
 "Colin has been a wonderful collaborator throughout the development process but we have all come to the conclusion that our visions for the project differ."